asimihsan/travelbot/src/backend/README.md

 -   App comes with a copy of the location database. if server says it's outdated it'll try to update on Wi-Fi.
 -   enable SSL.
     -   verify server certificate.
--   Celery worker for Slovenia train times.
-CUT.
--   Celery worker for Slovenia bus and train times, with synonyms for common places.
-CUT.
 -   Celery worker for Slovenia holidays (http://www.timeanddate.com/holidays/slovenia/)
--   Celery worker for Spain.
 -	Load holidays using local data.
 -   Show warning on search results if today is a holiday.